 When I first starting working for Christopher several years ago, he tasked me with keeping encyclopedic records of the world of Alagaësia and its inhabitants.
 Why?
 So, when he’s ready, he can jump right back into writing Book Five without missing minor—but important—details and loose ends from the original series!

 There’s no reason to let all this work go to waste in the meantime though!
 Below you’ll find the comprehensive entry for the elves’ capital, excluding separate but related entries for Tialdarí Hall and the Crags of Tel’naeír.
-If you guys like, we can release more fact-packed articles featuring the various characters, places, and things of the Inheritance Cycle.
-Let us know on social media if want to see more.
-And now, without further ado:

 The name “Ellesméra” was inspired by Ellesmere Island (Inuit: Umingmak Nuna, meaning “land of Muskox”), which is part of the Qikiqtaaluk Region of the Canadian territory of Nunavut.